MelvinQM/IOT-Personal/docs/journal.md

 I worked on adding the enemies to the game.
 For this I first had to add the sprites to the game.
 I did this by using aseprite to create a owl with 3 different animation sprites allowing for a good looking movement cycle.

 Next I worked on the logic behind the owl allowing the sprite to cycle through the animation sprites and moving across the screen.
 I also worked on hit detection.
 The hit detection works but no firing has been implemented yet.

+### Gameloop
+As I'm nearing the end of my time I focused mostly on finishing up some loose ends like getting user input from frontend to insert into a session and fetching this data from the embedded device.
+This allows my embedded device to know the selected settings, player and the start time thats provided from javascript.

+### Feedback

+**🌐 Application Code.**

+**Reviewer: Raymond Bookelman**

+**Feedback:** This looks very good.
+You used REST methods, separated db from your logic. small thingy for errors you added a single method/function add this also for your happy flow. and I'm not sure why you add the $id id it's empty/null see comment in file.

+**Takeaway:** I updated my api code to no longer use an id in the collection function.
+This was redundant code so this was good feedback to receive.

+## Week 8